Are you interested in embarking on a life-changing journey by becoming a Kansas Humane Society foster parent to a pet?

 Your mission as Foster Parents is to help animals outside of the shelter environment who are underage, sick, or under-socialized so that they may become healthy, adoptable animals.

 We can give you all of the supplies needed to care for foster animals.
 This includes food, litter, and medical care.
-If available we can also supply crates, toys, bedding, play pens and enrichment to keep your foster engaged.
+If available we can also supply crates, toys, bedding, playpens, and enrichment to keep your foster engaged.

 Our Foster program can loan most supplies to our foster families, though all supplies come on a donation basis.
 We loan any supplies on hand, though these are common items you may need for your foster animals that we encourage you to have on hand if possible.